ServiceComposer/ServiceComposer.AspNetCore/README.source.md

 ## Usage

+### ASP.NET Core 3.x

+ServiceComposer for ASP.NET Core 3.x levarages the new Endpoints support to plugin into the request handling pipeline.
+ServiceComposer can be added to exsting or new ASP.NET Core projects, and to .NET Core console applications.

+Add a reference to `ServiceComposer.AspNetCore` Nuget package and configure the `Startup` class like follows:

+snippet: net-core-3x-sample-startup

+> NOTE: To use a `Startup` class Generic Host support is required.

+ServiceComposer uses regular ASP.NET Core attribute routing to configure routes for which composition support is required.
+For example to enable composition support for the `/sample/{id}` route an handler like the following can be defined:

+snippet: net-core-3x-sample-handler

+#### Authentication and Authorization

+By virtue of leveraging ASP.NET Core 3.x Endpoints ServiceComposer automatically supports authentication and authorization metadata attributes to express authentication and authorization requirements on routes. it's possible to use the `Authorize` attribute to specify that a handler requires authorization.
+The authorization process is the regaulr ASP.NET Core 3.x process and no special configuration is needed to plugin ServiceComposer.

 ### ASP.NET Core 2.x

 Create a new .NET Core console project and add a reference to the following Nuget packages: